 - 1. Turn on or restart the computer, and then press esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen. - 2.
-Press f10 to enter Computer Setup. - 3.
-Use a pointing device or the arrow keys to select the Legacy Boot Order list, and then press enter. - 4.
+Press f10 to enter Computer Setup. - Use a pointing device or the arrow keys to select Advanced > Boot Options > UEFI Boot Order for UEFI Hybrid or UEFI Native Boot mode, or select Advanced > Boot Options > Legacy Boot Order for Legacy Boot Mode, and then press enter. - 4.
 To move the device up in the boot order, use a pointing device to click the up arrow, or press the + key.